Crypto137/MHServerEmu/docs/GameData/Resources.md

 }
 ```

-Each prop group has the following structure:
+Each procedural prop group has the following structure:

 ```csharp
 struct ProceduralPropGroupPrototype